sherwyn11/Skyplay-NN/README.md

 # Skyplay-NN

-A neural network playground built from scratch using Python
+A neural network playground built from scratch using Python.

 ## So, What is a Neural Network?
 It’s a set of algorithms designed to recognise patterns for building a computer program that learns from data.
 It is based very loosely on how we think the human brain works.
 First, a collection of software “neurons” are created and connected together, allowing them to send messages to each other.
 Next, the network is asked to solve a problem, which it attempts to do over and over, each time strengthening the connections that lead to success and diminishing those that lead to failure.